 When those new to SEO hear an SEO agency explain that there are hundreds of ranking factors that Google takes into account within its algorithm, it is understandable that they may think SEO is too complicated for them to have anything to do with it.
-Whilst there is no denying that those who provide SEO services, such as an SEO agency, utilise the vast skills and experience of those who work within them, SEO may not be as complicated to understand as you might think.
+Whilst there is no denying that those who provide SEO services, such as an SEO agency like, utilise the vast skills and experience of those who work within them, SEO may not be as complicated to understand as you might think.

 For example, did you know that there are four basic pillars of SEO that almost all SEO campaigns focus upon?
-These four linchpins of SEO invariably have to be present, if any one of them is disregarded, the entire SEO campaign is compromised.
+These four linchpins of SEO invariably have to be present; if any one of them is disregarded, the entire SEO campaign is compromised.
 Here are those four SEO linchpins:

 On-Site SEO: This relates to all the optimisations that take place within your website and as you presumably have complete control of and access to your website, on-site SEO is usually regarded as the easiest of the four SEO linchpins to achieve.
 Specific examples of on-site SEO include keyword research, header tags, title tags, meta descriptions, URLs, and internal linking.
 Each page or post added to your website needs to be optimised as it is created.